jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-04-setting-up-svelte-with-tailwind-css.md

 ---
-title: 'Setting up Svelte & Integrating Tailwind CSS'
+title: 'Getting Started With Svelte: Installation & Integrating Tailwind CSS'
 slug: setting-up-svelte-and-integrating-tailwind-css
 date: 2019-12-04 01:38:00
 description: 'Part one of my getting start with Svelte series.
 In this part we will touch on how to setup Svelte and integrating Tailwind CSS'